-With the support of Battersea Arts Centre, we are developing three new pieces of performance during October 2018:
+With the support of Battersea Arts Centre, our supported artists developed three new pieces of performance during October 2018:

 The Misfit Analysis